elix/elix.org/content/AriaListMixin.md

 `AriaListMixin` has updated the `aria-selected` attribute of the selected item, and reflected this at the list level with `aria-activedescendant`.

-In practice, some additional attributes must be set for ARIA to be useful.
-The author should specific a meaningful, context-dependent label for the element with an `aria-label` or `aria-labeledby` attribute.
-In this example, a `tabindex` of 0 is also specified, although a planned mixin for general keyboard support can take care of providing a default `tabindex` value.
+As shown above, some additional attributes must be manually set for ARIA to be useful.
+You should supply a meaningful, context-dependent label for the element with an `aria-label` or `aria-labeledby` attribute.
+You should also supply a `tabindex`, or use a mixin like [KeyboardMixin](KeyboardMixin) that defines a `tabindex` for you.

 As a demonstration, the following [ListBox](ListBox) should be navigable with a keyboard and a screen reader such as Apple VoiceOver (usually invoked by pressing ⌘F5).

 [A list box exposing selection state via AriaListMixin](/demos/listBox.html)

-`AriaListMixin` complements the model of selection formalized in the companion [SingleSelectionMixin](SingleSelectionMixin).
-If a component author prefers, they can skip the latter mixin, and provide their own implementation of the members [symbols.itemSelected](symbols#itemSelected), [symbols.itemAdded](symbols#itemAdded), and `selectedItem`.

 The mixin's primary work is setting ARIA attributes as follows.